-In the context of the privatization and of the liberalization of the electric energy market, and accordingly to a legislative Decree (Decreto legislativo n° 79 , 16 March 1999) all Enel's liabilities and assets (and all capabilities and resources) connected to nuclear power have been assigned to a newly established company, named SO.G.I.N.
-(Società Gestione Impianti Nucleari, hereafter Sogin); Sogin is operational since November 1^{st} , 1999; its shares have been transferred in 2000 to the Ministry of Treasure; nevertheless, Sogin will act accordingly to guidelines issued by the Ministry of Industry.
+In the context of the privatization and of the liberalization of the electric energy market, and accordingly to a legislative Decree (Decreto legislativo n° 79, 16 March 1999) all Enel's liabilities and assets (and all capabilities and resources) connected to nuclear power have been assigned to a newly established company, named SO.G.I.N.
+(Società Gestione Impianti Nucleari, hereafter Sogin); Sogin is operational since November 1st, 1999; its shares have been transferred in 2000 to the Ministry of Treasure (now Ministry of Economy and Finance); nevertheless, Sogin will act accordingly to guidelines issued by the Ministry of Industry (now Ministry of Productive Activities).